crawfordsm/zSALT/README.md

    python reducedata.py 20131227

-   Replace the obsdate with the appropriate observations date
+   Replace the obsdate with the appropriate observations date and location of that director

 6. Reducedata should step through all the tasks needed to produce wavelength calibrated images.
 There will be one interactive